 => Who were the important African-American clergymen whose portraits she sculpted?

-About the authors: Harry Henderson was co-author with Romare Bearden of the “landmark” History of African-American Artists from 1792 (Pantheon, 1993) and 6 Black Masters of American Art (Doubleday, 1972).
-Albert Henderson has contributed to a number of learned journals and books and edited Publishing Research Quarterly for six years.
+Harry Henderson was co-author with Romare Bearden of the “landmark” History of African-American Artists from 1792 (Pantheon, 1993) and 6 Black Masters of American Art (Doubleday, 1972).
+Albert Henderson edited Publishing Research Quarterly for six years and has contributed to a number of learned journals and books.

 to Order, click here: The Indomitable Spirit of Edmonia Lewis.
 A Narrative Biography